 Launched in 2007, PSFI has been increasing Filipino drivers' understanding and skills in defensive driving.
-Moreover, it has also taught commuters and pedestrians about road safety through proper road conduct and behaviour.
-The BiyaHERO campaign and training is conducted in communities and schools across the Philippines.
+Under the program, commuters and pedestrians are taught about road safety through proper road conduct and behaviour.
+Training is conducted in communities and schools across the Philippines.
 The modules of the workshop include: Our Roads, Pedestrian Safety, Commuter Safety, Bicycle Safety, General Road Conduct, and Motorcycle Safety.

-The campaign is currently being done in partnership with the European Chamber of Commerce of the Philippines, the Automotive Association of the Philippines, and the Philippine Global Road Safety Partnership, to foster greater cooperation between the public and private sectors to be able to provide safer roads for all Filipinos.
+The campaign is done in partnership with the European Chamber of Commerce of the Philippines, the Automotive Association of the Philippines, and the Philippine Global Road Safety Partnership, to foster greater cooperation between the public and private sectors to provide safer roads for all Filipinos.